 We hope that you are able to experience snorkelling alongside a sea turtle when you visit the Whitsundays or the Great Barrier Reef.
 An encounter with these mesmerising creatures is something you will never forget.

-Join us, sail the Whitsundays and enjoy the freedom to explore
+Join us to spot turtles in the Whitsundays and enjoy the freedom to explore

 The day of Carlee's rescue at the Whitsunday Rent A Yacht base